taler-docs

 1651

-1652 * refund_amount: Amount; how much did the merchant refund
+1652 * refund_taken: Amount; how much did the customer already take back in refunds

 1653